ElectrixCodes/AM2RSuitEditor/README.md

 5. Enjoy your custom suit colors!

 ## Bugs
 If you encounter any errors while using the tool, please open an Issue on this GitHub repository, and I will fix them if I can.
-This repository is not open to contributions, however.
+This repository is not open to contributions.

 ## Notes
 This tool was released on May 17th, 2021.
 It was designed for AM2R 1.5.2.
 If there are any changes to the AM2R palette system, this tool may become obsolete.